 (1) All unvested options for Mr. Sperzel and Mr. McDonough vest in substantially equal monthly installments over the 48 month vesting period from the vesting commencement date based on continued employment or, in the case of Mr. McDonough, service, with us through the applicable vesting date.
 The unvested options for Mr. Barclay (a) granted on September 10, 2019 vest in substantially equal monthly installments over the 36 month period from the vesting commencement date, and (b) granted on all other dates vest in substantially equal monthly installments over the 48 month period from the vesting commencement date; in each case, subject to Mr. Barclay's continued employment with us through the applicable vesting date.
-The unvested options for Mr. Pare (a) granted on April 8, 2019 vest as to 25% of the shares subject to the option on the first anniversary of the vesting commencement date and as to the remaining shares subject to the option in substantially equal monthly installments over the ensuing 36 months, (b) granted on September 10, 2019 vest in substantially equal monthly installments over the 36 month period from the vesting commencement date; in each case, subject to Mr. Pare's continued employment with us through the applicable vesting date.
+The unvested options for Mr. Pare (a) granted on April 8, 2019 vest as to 25% of the shares subject to the option on the first anniversary of the vesting commencement date and as to the remaining shares subject to the option in substantially equal monthly installments over the ensuing 36 months, (b) granted on September 10, 2019 vest in substantially equal monthly installments over the 36 month period from the vesting commencement date, and (c) granted on all other dates vest in substantially equal monthly installments over the 48 month period from the vesting commencement date; in each case, subject to Mr. Pare's continued employment with us through the applicable vesting date.
 The options are subject to potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential Payments upon a Change in Control" below.

 - (2) All unvested restricted stock units for Mr. Barclay and Mr. Pare granted on March 14, 2020 vest in three substantially equal annual installments beginning on March 14, 2021, each subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential Payments upon a Change in Control" below.
-The unvested restricted stock units for Mr. Barclay granted on February 21, 2019 vest in substantially equal annual installments beginning on February 21, 2020, subject to Mr. Barclay's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential Payments upon a Change in Control" below. - (3) Based on the closing price of our common stock on December 31, 2020 of \$1.24. - (4) The performance-based restricted stock units vest upon achievement of pre-established 90-day average stock price targets, if achieved between March 15, 2018 and March 18, 2021, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential Payments upon a Change in Control" below. - (5) The 45,454 unvested restricted stock units for Mr. McDonough were granted under our non-employee director compensation policy for his service as a non-employee director following his resignation as our Chief Executive Officer and vest in a single installment on the earlier of the first anniversary of the grant date or the date of the next annual meeting of stockholders.
+The unvested restricted stock units for Mr. Barclay granted on February 21, 2019 vest in substantially equal annual installments beginning on February 21, 2020, subject to Mr. Barclay's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential Payments upon a Change in Control" below. - (3) Based on the closing price of our common stock on December 31, 2020 of \$1.24. - (4) The performance-based restricted stock units vest upon achievement of pre-established 90-day average stock price targets, if achieved between March 15, 2018 and March 18, 2021, subject to the holder's continued employment with us through the applicable vesting date and potential accelerated vesting as described in the sections titled "Employment Letter Agreements with Our Named Executive Officers" and "Potential Payments upon a Change in Control" below. - (5) The 45,454 unvested restricted stock units for Mr. McDonough were granted under our non-employee director compensation policy for his service as a non-employee director following his resignation as our Chief Executive Officer and vest in a single installment on the earlier of the first anniversary of the grant date or the date of the next annual meeting of stockholders.